 - Title group – This top group includes the app icon, title, and slogan/app developer name.
 The download button is also located here as the “Get” button or a price.
-To the right of that button you will be told if the app has “In-App Purchases” or optional included prices.
+To the right of that button, you will be told if the app has “In-App Purchases” or optionally included prices.

 - The three dots on the right of the title bar is the share button.

 - Rates group – this group includes the star rating, chart rating, and age rating.
 If the app has won any Apple awards like “Editors Choice” or an “Apple Design Award” it will also show up here.

 - App preview – Found here are app screenshots and sometimes a 30-second trailer.
 Under the screenshots for your device, there might be drop downs with screenshots of how the app might look on other devices or the Messages app.

 - Description – The preview for the description is only a few lines long so tap the “more” button on the right to read more.